jronallo/iiif-workshop/workshop/image/image-server-static.md

 6. Now reload this workshop page and it should work in these viewers.

   > Note: The info.json for this static example expects the server to be http://localhost:3000.
 If your web server is listening on a different port, you'll need to change that.

+_If the included starfish.zip file doesn't work you can find the original with symlinks in this repository: <https://github.com/zimeon/iiif/tree/master/demo-static/starfish>_

 ## OpenSeadragon